briansunter/graph/site/src/content/logseq/ai-learning-resources.md

 Accessible overview of the field of statistical learning, an essential toolset for making sense of the vast and complex data sets that have emerged in fields ranging from biology to finance to marketing to astrophysics in the past twenty years.
 This book presents some of the most important modeling and prediction techniques, along with relevant applications

 This book is targeted at statisticians and non-statisticians alike who wish to use cutting-edge statistical learning techniques to analyze their data.
-The text assumes only a previous course in linear regression and no kledge of matrix algebra.
+The text assumes only a previous course in linear regression and no knowledge of matrix algebra.

 Easier than **Elements of Statistical Learning**